kebond/microsoft-365-docs/microsoft-365/compliance/gdpr-summary.md

 ### Accountability Readiness Checklists for the GDPR ###

 These [checklists][GDPRaccountReady] provide a convenient way to access information you may need to support the GDPR using Microsoft products.
-You can manage checklist items with the [Compliance Manager][GDPRcomplianceMgr] by referencing the Control ID and Control Title under Customer Managed Controls i the GDPR tile.
+You can manage checklist items with the [Compliance Manager][GDPRcomplianceMgr] by referencing the Control ID and Control Title under Customer Managed Controls in the GDPR tile.

 [GDPRhomeTopic]: https://docs.microsoft.com/en-us/microsoft-365/compliance/gdpr?toc=/microsoft-365/enterprise/toc.json